Business Drivers Impacting Facility Managers During COVID-19

 Whether you follow the CDC ventilation and air quality guidelines or those released by OSHA, indoor air quality should be a primary focus.
 Air cleaners can improve the air quality within an ample space, run through multiple air exchanges in an hour, and clean out viruses, bacteria, and toxins introduced into a room.

 The HVAC will have to be assessed and determine if it meets the standards for quality air, as it will be vital to the optimal functioning of the organization.
-Despite introducing air purification controls, existing HVAC systems may need costly and time-consuming upgrades.
+Despite introducing air purifier controls, existing HVAC systems may need costly and time-consuming upgrades.
 Most changes to an HVAC system end up being long-term, so if you need improved air quality in the short term, then you’ll have to address the financial costs associated with this.

 FMs will have to overcome new challenges, and with these challenges comes the need for an organization to have agility and flexibility.
 According to a Deloitte expert interview, organizations will “need to be flexible enough to respond to changes, without being solely guided by the events.”